vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ![image](/assets/2024-06-19/010.png)

-The second attribute we will need later is the Warehouse ID of the Warehouse instance we want to access.
-We find this ID through the menu of "SQL Warehouse", then click on the warehouse name.
-The ID can be found in the detail screen.
+The second thing we need is the Warehouse ID of the Warehouse instance we want to access.
+We go to **SQL Warehouses**, and then click on the warehouse name.
+The Warehouse ID can be found under **Name**.

 ![image](/assets/2024-06-19/020.png)

-## Setting up the Databricks Extension
+## Set up the Databricks Extension

 We will use the REST endpoint of Databricks to query the data.
-So actually we can use the JSon datasource to query the data and process.
-The tricky thing is, that in the JSon response of a query and the interpretation of the JSon string is not easy and strightforward because the actual data and data description like datatypes and other metadata is stored at different places.
+We can actually use the JSON datasource to query the data and process.
+The tricky thing is, that in the JSsON response of a query and the interpretation of the JSON string is not easy and strightforward because the actual data and data description like datatypes and other metadata is stored at different places.
 This problem is solved by the Databricks extension, that can be installed with a click of button.
 More information about how to install an extension be found [here](https://help.peakboard.com/data_sources/Extension/en-ManageExtension.html).

 ![image](/assets/2024-06-19/030.png)